CMS edit user interface

 -

-Options – When you have unpublished content open, this button says Publish?
-Otherwise, it is called Options.
-When there is unpublished content, you can publish it (if you have publishing rights) from this button.
-You can also schedule it for later publishing or revert to publish.
-In that latter case, the current draft is discarded, and the last published version is displayed instead.
-See also context-sensitive publishing options, which vary depending on content status and user access rights.
+Options – Displays as Publish when unpublished content is open.
+Otherwise, it displays as Options.
+Publish content (if you have publishing rights), schedule it for later publishing, or revert to the published version.
+Reverting discards the current draft and displays the last published version.
+See also publishing options, which vary depending on content status and user access rights.

 -